murarth/ketos/docs/operators.md

 ```
 (use { :all | ( [ name ... ] ) }
+  [ :const { :all | ( [ name ... ] ) } ]
   [ :macro { :all | ( [ name ... ] ) } ])
 ```

-The `use` operator loads a module and imports a series of values or macros from its global scope. `:all` may be used in place of a name list to import all public names from a module.
+The `use` operator loads a module and imports a series of named constants, macros, or values from its global scope. `:all` may be used in place of a name list to import all such public names from a module.